Assistant Professor of Music

 - Introduction to World Music

-- "Haitian Djaz Diplomacy and the Cultural Politics of Musical Collaboration" Music and Diplomacy from the Early Modern Era to the Present, edited by Rebekah Ahrendt, Mark Ferraguto, and Damien Mahiet, Palgrave Macmillan, Forthcoming.
+- "Haitian Djaz Diplomacy and the Cultural Politics of Musical Collaboration" Music and Diplomacy from the Early Modern Era to the Present, edited by Rebekah Ahrendt, Mark Ferraguto, and Damien Mahiet, Palgrave Macmillan, 2014.

 - “Singing like David Sang: Queerness and Masculinity in Black Gospel Performance,” Readings in African American Church Music and Worship, Volume 2, Ed.
 James Abbington.
 Chicago: GIA Publications, 2014.